froala/nova-froala-field/README.md

 |
 | Setup default values for any Froala editor option.
 |
-| To view a list of all available options the Froala documentation
+| To view a list of all available options check out the Froala documentation
 | {@link https://www.froala.com/wysiwyg-editor/docs/options}
 |
 */